synestize/synestizer/docs/Notes.md

 ### Machine vision libraries

+* tangible.js tracks a bunch of useful libraries such as [machine vision in js](http://tangiblejs.com/libraries/computer-vision)
 * [tracking.js]http://trackingjs.com/) does cool stuff already
 * so does [jsfeat](https://inspirit.github.io/jsfeat/) including some by EPFL and an entire linear algebra library
 * [js-objectdetect](https://github.com/mtschirs/js-objectdetect/) also looks decent and fast